nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 21 - The Exorcism.md

 ### Scene 3: The Capture

 - **Key Event:** Angelica activates the Tesla Coil, ionizing the air and trapping Vane's ionic pattern in a large quartz crystal.
-  - _Key Dialog:_ **Angelica Vance:** "Gotcha."
+  - _Key Dialog:_ **Angelica Ward:** "Gotcha."

 ---

 ### Scene 4: The Battery

 - **Key Event:** Angelica seals the pulsating quartz crystal in a lead-lined box, intending to use Vane's energy to power the warp core.
-  - _Character Defining Moment:_ **Angelica Vance** — She triumphs over her nemesis by turning him into a literal tool for her mission.
+  - _Character Defining Moment:_ **Angelica Ward** — She triumphs over her nemesis by turning him into a literal tool for her mission.
-  - _Key Dialog:_ **Angelica Vance:** "Congratulations.
+  - _Key Dialog:_ **Angelica Ward:** "Congratulations.
 You just became the backup generator.
 You're going to help us fly, whether you like it or not."

 ---